frederic-perez/AmE-dictionary/dictionary.md

 __vitriol__ _Chávez's anti-American vitriol heightened during the presidency of George W. Bush._
 __voucher__ _The administration has focused its efforts with more housing vouchers._
 __wallop__ _The storm was aimed to wallop Washington, D.C., today._
-__wend__ :two: _v_ To move or travel slowly somewhere: _Leo wended his way home through the wet streets._ _The legal battle wends its way through the federal appeals process._
+__wend__ :two: /wɛnd/ _v_ To move or travel slowly somewhere. _Syn_ meander, make one's way, wind one's way. _Leo wended his way home through the wet streets._ _The legal battle wends its way through the federal appeals process._
 __whimper__ _The week went out not with a bang, but with a whimper._
 __whiplash__
 __whisked__ _v_ _He whisked his wife and 6-year-old daughter back to Afganistan._